fabiofabrizi/pands-project/README.md

 4) Within a few days, someone has responded with the answer.

 So there's a concrete example of a data set point being checked against the data set (or many) in order to produce an answer.

+## Preliminary Findings

+From all the various articles (aimed at beginners in this field) that I've come across on this topic, there seems to be a common pattern.
+i) Get the dataset
+ii) Check the dataset for null values and remove them iii) Get a 'feeling' for the dataset and associated data - ie How many rows/columns, mean/max/min values etc iv) Apply some statistical analysis to get a visual representation of the data
+v) Examine the visual representation - Does it show a pattern or something unique that we can use to understand the data set.

+From the process above, one can take a data set in csv format and apply the above steps to look for any unique patterns in the data.